-Email: contact@nalresearch.com
+Email: Support@Nalresearch.com

-Technical documents are also available to download on NAL Research's website www.nalresearch.com in the Support > Documentation & Downloads section.
+Technical documents are also available to download on NAL Research's website www.nalresearch.com.

 APPENDIX A: AT INTERFACE

 A.1 COMMAND TYPES

 The A3LA-R employs two principal types of AT commands: basic and extended.
 The two types have differing syntax used to query and adjust their settings.
 They also have unique reference standards.
 Use a specific basic AT command to reference S-registers and to query and adjust their settings.
 Its syntax is similar to that of extended AT commands.